 Many individuals who are unable to help in the arena during class are able to help groom and tack the horses as well as participate in the daily cleaning and maintenance of the barn.

-Tacking and Grooming:
+Pasture Safety, Tacking and Grooming:

-It is helpful to become familiar with tack and grooming tools as well as the anatomy of the horse before you begin working with the animals in the barn.
-A
+It is helpful to become familiar with pasture safety guidelines, tack, and grooming tools, as well as the anatomy of the horse before you begin working with the animals in the barn.